-Subject to 5, IBUs may render any of the financial services (as defined clause (e) of sub-section (1) of Section 3 of the IFSCA Act, 2019) in respect of any financial product (as defined clause (d) of sub-section (1) of Section 3 of the IFSCA Act, 2019) or engage in any form of business listed in Section 6 of the Banking Regulation Act, 1949, including, i.
+Subject to 5, Banking companies may render any of the financial services (as defined clause (e) of sub-section (1) of Section 3 of the IFSCA Act, 2019), through their IBU and/or GAO,in respect of any financial product (as defined clause (d) of sub-section (1) of Section 3 of the IFSCA Act, 2019) or engage in any form of business listed in Section 6 of the Banking Regulation Act, 19491, including, i.
 Acceptance of Deposits ii.
-Borrowing from and Lending to other IBUs iii.
-Lending - Retail
+Borrowing from and Lending to other IBUs